 This forecast is attempting to look five years into the future.
 Several significant assumptions have to be made that have major impact on the bottom line.
 Circumstances and conditions assumed in the projections frequently do not occur as expected and are based on information existing at the time projections are prepared.
 There will usually be differences between projected and actual results.
-Should the District's financial status not improve for fiscal years where an unencumbered fund deficit is currently being projected it is reasonable to assume staff cuts would be implemented, employees would need to contribute a percentage for insurance costs, and there would be a negative impact on the forecast.
-A financial recovery plan will need to be implemented depending on enrollment, levy renewals, and legislation that will be approved by the Ohio General Assembly, State Auditor Office, and the Ohio Department of Education.
+The District's financial status has not improved.
+Expenditure reductions will be a part of the Recovery Plan that is being developed by the Financial Planning and Supervision Commission.
+Projected expenditure reductions will include a reduction in staff, building closures, elimination of certain supplemental contracts, and a change in operation of the district.

-The following are factors and general significant overall assumptions used in preparing this forecast:
+The following are some of the areas that were significant in preparing this forecast:

-- General property real estate tax decrease in collection
+- General property real estate tax collection

+- Necessity to Levy a Tax

-- Loss of tangible personal property tax paid by business on equipment and inventory
+- Loss of tangible personal property tax

 - Loss of State property tax allocation

-- Passage of the following levy November 2013:

-- o 10.1 mill Emergency Tax Levy (4,000,000) expires spring 2019

 - FTE of 5,091 students

-- Bridge Funding Formula and School Finance Payment Report (HB59)
+- Two funding models FY 2014-2015 1)Bridge Funding Formula and 2) School Finance Payment Report (HB59)

 - Net outgoing students and funding:

-- o 302 Open Enrollment students (1,088,287)
+- Open Enrollment students

-- o 1,071 Community School students (7,367,386)
+- Community School students

-- o 301 Ed Choice vouchers (1,306,338)
+- o Ed Choice vouchers

-- o 21 Jon Peterson scholarships (215,532)
+- Jon Peterson scholarships

-- o 21 Autism scholarships (361,375)
+- Autism scholarships

+- o Students other adjustments

+- Vocational funding remaining flat